BobTheFarmer/Colin-Blog2/_posts/2022-08-22-Spanish Conjugations.md

 ---
-categories: [markdown, week2, spanish, notes]
+categories: [Markdown, Week2, Spanish, Notes]
 ---
 # Conjugation page for Spanish class
 > Instructions for how to Conjugate AR, ER, and IR verbs